 Publish What You Pay (PWYP) calls for an amendment to the rules of national stock market listing authorities to require all listed oil, gas and mining companies to disclose a disaggregated breakdown of payments (taxes, fees, royalties and other transactions) made to governments for all countries of operation.
+An example of this is Dodd-Frank 1504 in the US, which obliges all extractive companies listed in stock exchanges in the country to publish their payments made to governments.

 Companies wishing to raise capital or have their stock traded on national stock markets need to disclose information about their activities according to the rules set by that specific stock market regulator – the New York Stock Exchange rules, for example, are set by the Securities Exchange Commission (SEC).